How to Write an Essay

-With the exception of personal narratives, do not make use of personal nouns such as Mr, My and I. Better keep it general and you will attract the attention of the readers.
+With the exception of personal narratives, do not make use of personal nouns such as Mr, My and I. It is better to keep it general and attract the readers’ attention.

 When starting a new paragraph, do not forget to make use of transitional phrases such as “moreover,” “similarly,” “in contrast,” or “furthermore,” as these phrases will give so much more meaning to your justifications and help you introduce new sets of ideas flawlessly.

-Also Read: How to Use Transitions in Essay
+Also Read: How to Use Transitions in an Essay

 The conclusion of an essay is the final step of your essay assignment, but that does not mean it is the least important.
 The closing paragraph is your final opportunity to justify your thesis statement and follow a logical structure.